 Units of measure: I use the following notation for units of measure.
-"B" will be used as an abbreviation for bytes, "b" for bits, "KB" for kilobytes $(2^{10} = 1024 \text{ bytes})$, "MB" for megabytes (2^{20} bytes) , "GB" for gigabytes (2^{30} bytes) , and "ms" for milliseconds (a millisecond is $\frac{1}{1000}$ of a second).
+"B" will be used as an abbreviation for bytes, "b" for bits, "KB" for kilobytes ( $2^{10} = 1024$ bytes), "MB" for megabytes ( $2^{20}$ bytes), "GB" for gigabytes ( $2^{30}$ bytes), and "ms" for milliseconds (a millisecond is $\frac{1}{1000}$ of a second).
 Spaces are not placed between the number and the unit abbreviation when a power of two is intended.
-Thus a disk drive of size 25 gigabytes (where a gigabyte is intended as 2^{30} bytes) will be written as "25GB."
+Thus a disk drive of size 25 gigabytes (where a gigabyte is intended as $2^{30}$ bytes) will be written as "25GB."
 Spaces are used when a decimal value is intended.
 An amount of 2000 bits would therefore be written "2 Kb" while "2Kb" represents 2048 bits.
 2000 milliseconds is written as 2000 ms. Note that in this book large amounts of storage are nearly always measured in powers of two and times in powers of ten.

 Factorial function: The factorial function, written n! for n an integer greater than 0, is the product of the integers between 1 and n, inclusive.
-Thus, $5! = 1 \cdot 2 \cdot 3 \cdot 4 \cdot 5 = 120$.
+Thus, $5! = 1 \cdot 2 \cdot 3 \cdot 4 \cdot 5 = 120$ .
 As a special case, 0! = 1.
 The factorial function grows quickly as n becomes larger.
 Because computing the factorial function directly is a time-consuming process, it can be useful to have an equation that provides a good approximation.
-Stirling's approximation states that $n! \approx \sqrt{2\pi n} (\frac{n}{e})^n$, where $e \approx 2.71828$ (e is the base for the system of natural logarithms).3 Thus we see that while n! grows slower than n^n (because $\sqrt{2\pi n}/e^n < 1$), it grows faster than c^n for any positive integer constant c.
+Stirling's approximation states that $n! \approx \sqrt{2\pi n} (\frac{n}{e})^n$ , where $e \approx 2.71828$ (e is the base for the system of natural logarithms).
+Thus we see that while n! grows slower than $n^n$ (because $\sqrt{2\pi n}/e^n < 1$ ), it grows faster than $c^n$ for any positive integer constant c.

-3The symbol "≈" means "approximately equal."
+&lt;sup>3The symbol "≈" means "approximately equal."

 Permutations: A permutation of a sequence S is simply the members of S arranged in some order.
 For example, a permutation of the integers 1 through n would be those values arranged in some order.
 If the sequence contains n distinct members, then there are n! different permutations for the sequence.
-This is because there are n choices for the first member in the permutation; for each choice of first member there are n - 1 choices for the second member, and so on.
+This is because there are n choices for the first member in the permutation; for each choice of first member there are n-1 choices for the second member, and so on.
 Sometimes one would like to obtain a random permutation for a sequence, that is, one of the n! possible permutations is selected in such a way that each permutation has equal probability of being selected.
-A simple C^{++} function for generating a random permutation is as follows.
-Here, the n values of the sequence are stored in positions 0 through n - 1 of array A, function swap (A, i, j) exchanges elements i and j in array A, and Random (n) returns an integer value in the range 0 to n - 1 (see the Appendix for more information on swap and Random).
+A simple $C^{++}$ function for generating a random permutation is as follows.
+Here, the n values of the sequence are stored in positions 0 through n-1 of array A, function a swap a in array a, and a and a sandom a in the range 0 to a 1 (see the Appendix for more information on a swap and a sandom).

 '''

 // Randomly permute the "n" values of array "A"

-template<typename Elem>
+template<typename E>

-void permute(Elem A[], int n) {
+void permute(E A[], int n) {

 for (int i=n; i>0; i--)

 swap(A, i-1, Random(i));

 }

 '''

-Boolean variables: A Boolean variable is a variable (of type bool in C^{++}) that takes on one of the two values true and false.
+Boolean variables: A Boolean variable is a variable (of type bool in $C^{++}$ ) that takes on one of the two values true and false.
 These two values are often associated with the values 1 and 0, respectively, although there is no reason why this needs to be the case.
 It is poor programming practice to rely on the correspondence between 0 and false, because these are logically distinct objects of different types.